sourcery-ai-experiments/blog.nathanv.me/content/posts/sun-ultra-24-build.md

 want to add more hard drives, I'll need to source [some from eBay](https://www.ebay.com/itm/Lot-of-5-Sun-Microsystems-HDD-Hot-Swap-3-5-Hard-Drive-Disk-Tray-Caddy-20-screw/153755065494) or something.
-I haven't purchased any yet, since the cost of them would nearly equal what I paid for the entire computer.
+I haven't purchased any yet, since the cost of them would nearly equal what I paid for the original computer.

 ### Missing Ultra 24 Badge